openstack/openstack-manuals/doc/user-guide/source/cli-config-drive.rst

    openstack/latest/user_data

-The files that appear on the configuration drive depend on the arguments that you pass to the :command:`nova boot` command.
+The files that appear on the configuration drive depend on the arguments that you pass to the :command:`openstack server create` command.

 OpenStack metadata format
 -------------------------